enbw-ag/interview/station_search/README.md

 ......#...
 ```

 Shockingly, someone cut and took the 11m long charging cable.
-This process takes you through most of Germany, until reach its south border:
+This process takes you through most of Germany, until reach its south border (taking another step, you would leave the map area):

 ```
 ....#.....